 Complaints received will be investigated to determine whether, under the totality of the circumstances, the alleged behavior constitutes racial harassment under the definition outlined above.
 Unacceptable student conduct may or may not constitute racial harassment, depending on the nature of the conduct and its severity, pervasiveness and persistence.
 Behaviors which are unacceptable but do not constitute harassment may provide grounds for discipline under the code of student conduct.
-The discipline of a student for violation of any provision of the code of student conduct may be enhanced if the conduct is racially motivated.
+The discipline of a student for violation of any provision of the code of student conduct is racially motivated.